nrshaidat/pathway/README.md

-        -Routing, alerting and comprehensive handling of user input -Styling and adding functionality to front end (login, faq, main form, 3-pathway display) -Transitioned styling to semantic ui to improve user experience
+        -Routing, alerting and comprehensive handling of user input -Styling and adding functionality to front end (login, faq, main form, 3-pathway display) -Transitioned styling to semantic ui to improve user experience -Setting up cornell db and integrating cornell into GUI

 	Ifechi:
         -Developing and optimizing the fundamental makePathway algorithm